Koreans take “clothes make the man” to the next level. The style of outfits you wear at work can actually shape your destiny.

 The dress code applies on business trips too, since key contacts could potentially be met at the airport.

-I committed the faux pas of not wearing makeup one time and the team was very uncomfortable.
+I committed the faux pas of not wearing makeup one time and my team was very uncomfortable.

 Team building exercises allow for more casual dress depending on the location.